WANGVINCENT/Homomorphic_Encryption/README.md

 Java author: Andrew Quijano
 C++ author: David Lalo

 All papers and protocols used in the code have been published in various cryptography journals.
-Please view the Papers directory to read the paper our code implements.
-If you use this library, please cite the papers in the Papers/ directory.
+Please view the Papers directory to read the paper this library code implements.
+If you use this library, please cite the papers in the Papers directory.

 Also, please cite the paper:
 A. Quijano and K. Akkaya, "Server-Side Fingerprint-Based Indoor Localization Using Encrypted Sorting," 2019 IEEE 16th International Conference on Mobile Ad Hoc and Sensor Systems Workshops (MASSW), Monterey, CA, USA, 2019, pp. 53-57, doi: 10.1109/MASSW.2019.00017.